-All the physical components of the ideal small monastery exist on Sceilg Mhichíl: isolation, difficult access, living spaces, buildings for worship and plots for food production.
+All the physical components of the ideal small monastery exist on Sceilg Mhichíl: isolation, difficulty in accessing the site, living spaces, buildings for worship and plots for food production.
 Here, in dramatic and unique settings, the indigenous stone architecture of a past millennium is intact and in a relatively stable condition.
-A clear evolution of drystone masonry techniques is evident offering a unique record of the development of this type of architecture and construction.
+A clear evolution of drystone masonry techniques is evident so this site offers a unique document of the development of this type of architecture and construction.